inspirasiprogrammer/Software-Engineering-Roadmap/❤️ Core Modules/02. Algorithms and Data Structures/README.md

   isSorted = False

   while not isSorted:

+    # We assume that the list is sorted here
+    # then we walk through the array
     isSorted = True
+    #The reason why we have array - 1 is because array of i is actually going look at the next element, so if we had this be array just go up to len(array), then We're going to get an out of bounds error on the very last element.
+So we need to make sure that this is len(array -1)
     for i in range(len(array) - 1):
       if array[i] > array[i + 1]:
         swap(i, i + 1, array)
+        # if anything is out of order we indicate that this array is still not sorted and we set the isSorted to False
         isSorted = False
   return array